E-eyoab/eyoab/README.md

 - 🎓 **Education**: Computer Science student at Debre Berhan University
 - 💻 **Passionate About**: Coding, learning new technologies, and contributing to open-source projects
 - 🌱 **Currently Learning**: Advanced algorithms, web development, and software design patterns
-- ⚡ **Fun Fact**: When I'm not coding, I enjoy exploring tech communities and participating in hackathons!
+- ⚡ **Fun Fact**: When I'm not coding, I enjoy exploring tech communities and participating in telegram groups.